 No more battery, no more communication.

 During maintenance, many problems can be resolved remotely via firmware updates.
-However, if the device on the field runs out of battery, communication is interrupted, and no more updates can be performed.
+However, if the device in the field runs out of battery, communication is interrupted, and no more updates can be performed.
 In this case, the only solution is to send a technician to recharge or replace the battery, which is pricey.

 Cost to dispatch a technician on the field.